 Empowering kids to create

-The apps in Digital Toys are digital construction sets designed to help kids give form to their imaginations.
-The idea for them grew out of my frustration with many modern toys.
 I was part of the last analog generation; we grew up playing with boxes of blocks, drawers of costumes, and model rocket sets.
 The best toys — Tinkertoys, Lego, Play-Doh, Lincoln Logs — allowed us to build and rebuild almost endlessly.

 Play-Doh is often sold in branded kits with branded stamps.
 Cars and trains are no longer just cars, but characters from the movie Cars.
 Trains are now Thomas trains with particular personalities.
 When kids play with these branded toys, they often play into brand narratives rather than coming up with stories of their own.

 At Tinybop, we rebel against this co-opting of imagination.
 The idea for our Digital Toys apps — open-ended construction kits that help kids create their own worlds — grew out of my frustration with many modern toys.
 My question was: how can we build toys that empower children to create their own personal narratives rather than diminish them?

 If you enjoyed this post, you'll love our newsletter.
 Sign up here.